botify-hq/developers-docs/api_docs/markdowns/api/bql/bql-query.md

 ### Fields

 The fields to fetch.
 Default field is `url`.
 This is equivalent to the `select` clause in SQL.
-List of selectable fields in [[URLs Datamodel;analysis-datamodel?filter=select]].
+List of selectable fields in [[Analysis Datamodel;analysis-datamodel?filter=select]].

 **Example:**
 ```JSON